freelansire/react-ClarifaiApi/README.md

 -Worker nodes built with Python's multiprocessing library for parallel image processing.

--Kubernetes for container orchestration and automatic scaling based on queue length..
+-Kubernetes for container orchestration and automatic scaling based on queue length.

 ##FRONT END.
 1. Clone or download this repo..